cbeck88/conf-rs/README.md

 you only have to add it to `DbConfig` once, and every service that uses `DbConfig` will get the new config parameter.
 Also, when you need to initialize your db connection, you can just pass it the entire `.db` field rather than pick out needed config arguments one-by-one.

-Where `conf` differs from `clap-derive` is that we expect that you will use `flatten` in your project quite a lot.
+`conf` differs from `clap-derive` in that we expect that you will use `flatten` in your project quite a lot.

 For example, you might need to do this: